bevyengine/rfcs/rfcs/ui-building-blocks.md

 ### Style data flow

-At the heart of the styling design is a data flow that propagates style parameters from the style to the end widget.
+At the heart of the styling design is a data flow that propagates attributes from the style to the end widget.
-Naively, you'd like to just overwrite the parameter in question, applying the first style's value if any, then the next and so on.
+Naively, you'd like to just overwrite the attribute in question, applying the first style's value if any, then the next and so on.
 Unfortunately, this causes issues with dynamically applying and reverting styles, because the original value is lost completely.

 In order to get around this, we need to somehow duplicate our data, storing both the original and final values.
-This is done by creating two variants of each style parameter component: `Foo::Base` and `Foo::Final`.
+This is done by creating two variants of each attribute component: `Foo::Base` and `Foo::Final`.

 This requires the `StyleParam` trait: